 What is a custom label?

 In case you need a refresher, a custom label is a feed attribute that you can use to filter products into groups by any criteria you choose.
 Custom labels are only for your use and don’t appear to customers.

 Most marketing channels (including Google, Facebook, Microsoft Ads, Pinterest, Criteo, and more) have some version of a “custom label” attribute that you can leverage for your ad campaigns.
 For example, in a Google Shopping feed, you can use five custom labels, starting with “Custom label 0” and ending with “Custom label 4.”
 You might use “Custom label 0” to identify 15 of your products as a “best seller.”

 Google allows you to segment your products by 6 different attributes including, “Category,” “Brand,” “Item ID,” “Condition,” “Product type,” and “Channel,” in addition to custom labels.
 When Google attributes like “Brand” or “Product type” are too broad for segmentation, or the products within those groups are still very different from each other, custom labels come in handy.
 Custom labels allow more flexibility within a structured framework.

 Why use custom labels?

 Applying custom labels to product groups in your catalog is one way you can set yourself up to execute a better marketing strategy.
-With custom labels, you can segment products into various groups based on similar attributes and adjust your bid strategy accordingly, whether you’re using manual bidding, bid strategies, or Smart Shopping campaigns.
+With custom labels, you can segment products into various groups based on similar attributes and adjust your bid strategy accordingly, whether you’re using manual or automated bid strategies, including Performance Max campaigns.
 This additional segmentation also allows you to review performance more granularly and uncover trends and insights.

 With the right feed management tool, you can set up different custom labels for different exports, create dynamic rules for applying labels to new products, and combine data from multiple sources to make data-backed decisions.